Dua Lipa: Philanthropy

-Copyright lawsuit

-On 1 March 2022, reggae band Artikal Sound System filed a suit against Lipa and her label Warner Records alleging copyright infringement, asserting similarities between "Levitating" and their 2017 song "Live Your Life".
-A second suit by songwriters L. Russell Brown and Sandy Linzer claimed that "Levitating" infringed on their 1979 disco song "Wiggle and Giggle All Night".

 Personal life

-Lipa's first name "Dua" was her grandmother's suggestion and means "love" in Albanian.
-She is occasionally referred to affectionately by fans as "Dula Peep", which originated as a mispronunciation by American talk show host Wendy Williams in 2018.
-She has since positively embraced the nickname.
+Lipa is occasionally affectionately referred to as 'Dula Peep' by fans, which originated as a mispronunciation by American talk show host Wendy Williams in 2018.
+Since then, she has positively embraced the nickname.

-Lipa's native language is Albanian, though she was born and mostly raised in London and has a London accent when speaking English.

-In 2013, Lipa began an on-again, off-again relationship with English chef Isaac Carew, with the two first splitting up in February 2017.
-She dated American singer Paul Klein, the former frontman of LANY, from August 2017 to January 2018.
-She then resumed her relationship with Carew from January 2018 to June 2019.
-In June 2019, she began a relationship with American model Anwar Hadid, and the two broke up in December 2021.

-Lipa has described herself as an "Honorary Liverpool supporter", after her song "One Kiss" was adopted by the football club's fans in the wake of her performance at the 2018 UEFA Champions League final, since becoming a Reds anthem after significant Liverpool victories.
+Lipa has described herself as an "honorary Liverpool supporter", after her song "One Kiss" was adopted by the football club's fans in the wake of her performance at the 2018 UEFA Champions League final, since becoming a club anthem after significant victories.

-On 27 November 2022, Lipa was granted Albanian citizenship by president Bajram Begaj, one day before the country's 110th independence celebrations.
+On 27 November 2022, Lipa was granted Albanian citizenship by President Bajram Begaj, one day before the country's 110th independence celebrations.
+On 31 July 2025, Lipa was granted Kosovar citizenship by President Vjosa Osmani.
+She speaks Albanian fluently, and has described her "dual identity" as her "strength".

+Lipa started dating English chef Isaac Carew in 2015.
+They were together until early 2017; the pair got back together in January 2018 and split for the second time in June 2019.
+From July 2019 to December 2021, Lipa was in a relationship with American model Anwar Hadid.
+In 2023, she dated French film director Romain Gavras.
+Since January 2024, Lipa has been dating British actor Callum Turner.
+She formally announced their engagement during her July 2025 cover story with British Vogue, following a period of media rumours.

+Lipa was included in the Sunday Times Rich List for 2024 with an estimated net worth of £90 million.